'Jesus Was Treated More Fairly': What 4 House Members Said In Impeachment Debate

 A former Navy prosecutor, defense lawyer and magisterial district judge, Reschenthaler said his varied courtroom experiences have left him with a strong opinion about the impeachment investigation.

 "As a lawyer, I would defend this case every day of the week.
 As a judge, I would dismiss this on day one for lack of merit," he said.
-"I would prosecute [House Intelligence Chair] Adam Schiff for abuse of power."
+"I would prosecute [House Intelligence Committee Chair] Adam Schiff for abuse of power."

 House Dems can’t beat @realDonaldTrump on the merits, so today they're caving to their far-left base and using the thoughts and feelings of unelected bureaucrats, instead of relying on facts of law, to impeach a duly elected president.
 It's nothing more than a political hit job. pic.twitter.com/XlDhqWAAYx— Rep. Guy Reschenthaler (@GReschenthaler) December 18, 2019

-He slammed Democrats for including phone records of Republican lawmakers, including Rep. Devin Nunes, ranking member of the Intelligence Committee, in their impeachment report.
+He slammed Democrats for including phone records of Republican lawmakers, including Rep. Devin Nunes, the ranking member of the Intelligence Committee, in their impeachment report.

 Reschenthaler also said he believed it was an act of obstruction for the Democratic majority on the Judiciary Committee to defeat his subpoena request for the intelligence community whistleblower whose complaint helped launch the impeachment inquiry.

-"Democrats are caving to their far-left radical base and they're using the thoughts and feelings and assumptions of some unnamed bureaucrats, rather than relying on the facts and law to impeach a duly elected president," he said.
+"Democrats are caving to their far-left radical base, and they're using the thoughts and feelings and assumptions of some unnamed bureaucrats, rather than relying on facts and law to impeach a duly elected president," he said.

 Escobar, D-Texas, said the hours of witness depositions taken over two months by the Intelligence Committee firmly established a case that Trump abused his office by attempting to orchestrate election interference.